 3. Critical, experimental, speculative: mapping as practice

 My overall PhD project will once again be a research-creation endeavor.
 Yet you'll find maybe one explicit reading on research-creation.
 This doesn't mean I'm "saving" the research-creation component for later, when I design an artistic artifact or for much later, when I write up my dissertation.
 It's already here, in the way I've gone about the work of composing my lists.
 Research-creation is a mode of inquiry, not a method; "Against method!"
 (Manning 2016, 163).
 Postqualitative inquiry (which self-identifies as poststructuralist in approach) likewise "refuses methodology" (St. Pierre 2021, 5).
 Without making a case for such refusal here, I wanted to clarify that List 3, while seemingly more concerned with methods than List 1 or 2, is actually about honing a mode of inquiry that can begin to account for what of/in mapping practice remains beyond representation.
 What is the more-than of using Google Maps?
 It's no coincidence that the questions guiding List 3 are my most longstanding questions—questions I've carried throughout my MA project, and which have been revised thanks to this year's readings, courses, projects, practices, and presentations.
-Maybe my task in this final list is not to answer them, so much as rewrite them again.
+Maybe my task in this final list is not to answer them so much as rewrite them again.

 Questions